 Quirky and outrageous.
 Inferno Cop is more action orientated and Thermae Romae is more-or-less trying to be informative.

 They are more similar than one would think.
 Basically, you have two shows with a parody of anime plots that completely go off the rails.
-These are comedic geniuses less than three-minute long skits filled with anti-climaxes and surreal humor.
+These comedic geniuses are less than three-minute long skits filled with anti-climaxes and surreal humor.
+So be prepared!

 Cipher and Inferno Cop have the best plots available in anime.
 Nothing comes close to these two and if you loved one, you will love the other with the same amount of love for reasons only someone who watched Cipher or Inferno Cop can understand.